mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/deployment.rst

 ----------

 This section contains a step-by-step guidance how to deploy this software.
-It`s based on an deployment of Django with Apache2 and mod_wsgi on a raspberry pi 4.
+It`s based on a deployment of Django with Apache2 and mod_wsgi on a raspberry pi 4.

 Sources:
 ~~~~~~~~